Inclusive Managers’ Toolkit now available from Marshall E-Learning

 - Mastery: The desire to be better

-- Purpose: Research has shown that the key driver to higher engagement and organisational performance is to encourage employees to find and express their purpose
+- Purpose: Research has shown that the key driver of higher engagement and organisational performance is to encourage employees to find and express their purpose

 - Self-awareness: Including being aware of your own emotions and how these play out within a work context